abelsonlive/regextweet/readme.md

 * `--h` is the filepath to the textfile with the list of twitter users to follow (optional; regextweet will not bother with this if `--o` is provided, and will just follow the list `--l` owned by user `--o`.
 If neither`--o` nor `--h` are provided, `--h` defaults to "header.txt" .
 If this is the case and "header.txt" does not exist, the program will break')

-So for [YourRepsOnGuns](http://twitter.com/YourRepsOnGuns), where we retweeted from a the list named "members-of-congress" under [CSPAN's](http://www.twitter.com/cspan) account, we simply typed:
+So for [YourRepsOnGuns](http://twitter.com/YourRepsOnGuns), where we retweeted from the list named "members-of-congress" under [CSPAN's](http://www.twitter.com/cspan) account, we simply typed:

 ```
 python regextweet.py --u yourrepsonguns --l members-of-congress --o cspan --r "(gun)"
 ```
 However, this only ran the retweet bot once.

-To run it on a continual basis, we created a cron job on a micro EC2 by writing:
+To run it on a continual basis, we created a cron job by writing:
 ```
 sudo crontab -u ec2-user -e
 ```